 - Cocktails – if you’ve got a bartender, why not have cocktails too?
-You could stick with one or two options to make is simpler and more budget friendly.
+You could stick with one or two options to make it simpler and more budget-friendly.

 - Beer and cider – best to have a range of options here.
 Low alcoholic, craft and speciality varieties, along with some local favourites would work well.

 Wedding Alcohol Quantities: How Much Will Guests Drink?

 We found a very handy infographic that explained the average quantity of alcohol a person or people would drink during a wedding.
 It suggested that in six hours:

 - 25 guests would consume 50 bottles of beer, 12 bottles of wine, six bottles of champagne and three bottles of liquor.

 - 50 guests would consume 100 bottles of beer, 24 bottles of wine, 12 bottles of champagne and six bottles of liquor.

 - 100 guests would consume 200 bottles of beer, 48 bottles of wine, 24 bottles of champagne and 12 bottles of liquor.

 These estimates are based on the standard number of glasses per bottle: